Palmero Conspiracy: Background

-In 1823, an order, which was from Spain, declared that military officers commissioned in Spain should have precedence of all those appointed in the colonies.
+In 1823, a Spanish order declared that military officers commissioned in Spain would take precedence over those appointed in the colonies.
 This was the reaction of Madrid to the series of wars against Spanish rule that was known as the Spanish American wars of independence.
 Many Creole military officers were outranked by their Peninsular counterparts.

-An insurgency was staged by a certain Creole captain named Andrés Novales but was suppressed when Fort Santiago did not yield to Novales and his 800 men.
+An insurgency was staged by a Creole captain named Andrés Novales, but was suppressed when Fort Santiago did not yield to Novales and his 800 men.
 Madrid did not notice the growing disaffection in the Philippines, the last major Spanish colony in Asia.
-In 1828, matters became worse when public officials, mainly provincial governors, were also being replaced by Peninsulars.
+In 1828, matters worsened when Peninsulars replaced public officials, primarily provincial governors.

 Conspiracy

 In 1828, two Palmero brothers, scions of a prominent clan in the Philippines, along with the other partisans from the military and the civil service, planned to seize the government.
-Such was the prominence of the Palmeros (one of whose most famous descendants was Marcelo Azcárraga Palmero) that when the Spanish government discovered the plan, they thought it would be wise to conceal it from the public.
-The plot itself would embarrass the government since the conspirators were Spaniards themselves and it would seem that Spaniards themselves would want to overthrow the power of Spain in the country.
-The main conspirators were exiled.
+The Palmeros were so well-known (one of their most famous descendants was Marcelo Azcárraga Palmero) that when the Spanish government discovered the plan, they decided it would be best to keep it hidden from the public.
+The main conspirators were forced to flee.